A Robot Web for Distributed Many-Device Localisation

-In terms of computational performance, it would not be meaningful to quantitatively report the speed of our C++ CPU simulation of the Robot Web algorithm, which is designed to be fully distributed across a large number of devices.
-However, in fact our simulation is pleasingly fast and can run comfortably in real-time on a laptop for problems involving 100 robots or beyond using Windowed GBP, in particular because it is designed to take advantage of CPU parallelism using OpenMP.
+In terms of computational performance, it would not be meaningful to report the speed of our C++ CPU simulation of the Robot Web algorithm, which is designed to be fully distributed across a large number of devices.
+However, in fact, our simulation can run in real-time on a laptop for problems involving 100 robots or beyond using Windowed GBP, in particular, because it is designed to take advantage of CPU parallelism using OpenMP.

 Instead, we present an experiment which demonstrates the scaling properties of Windowed GBP in a mode where the computation and communication work {\em per robot} is bounded.
 Figure~\ref{fig:scalability} shows the average ATE of all robot pose estimates as the number of interacting robots in our arena is raised from 32 to 1024.
-Each robot measures nearby robots, but is allowed to communicate with {\em one other robot} per GBP iteration.
+The result is an average of over 10 different runs.
+Each robot measures nearby robots but is allowed to communicate with {\em one other robot} sampled based on Equation~\eqref{eqn:communication} per GBP iteration.
 Robot Web handles this extreme packing and scaling straightforwardly, and the ATE for all robots continues to decrease as robots are added due to the favourable high inter-connectedness of the whole graph, despite the minimal communication allowed.
 These results indicate the true potential of Robot Web methods towards very high numbers of simple interacting devices.